Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 Sometimes, you can't do you *Anmeldung* at your current address.
 If you don't have a registered address, you can't access certain government services.
 If you just moved to Germany, it can make your life harder.

+[HomeLike](/out/homelike), [HousingAnywhere](/out/housinganywhere) and [Wunderflats](/out/wunderflats) show you if you can register.
+Those furnished apartments are very expensive, but they let you [move in](/guides/moving-in) and focus on other problems.
+They give you more time to find a good, cheap apartment later.

 ### Can the landlord refuse to let me register?

+**Yes**, but not always.

-**No**, but there are many reasons why you can't register:
+There are two reasons why you can't register your address:

-1. **The landlord does not know that you live there**
+1. **You are not allowed to live there**
-    The tenant sublets the apartment without the landlord's permission.
-This is illegal.
-If the landlord finds out, they can kick you out.
-You will have 3 months to leave.[^14] The main tenant can also get kicked out.
-There are some exceptions:
+    For example, someone sublets their apartment to you, but they don't have permission from their landlord.
+This is very common, but it's not legal.
+If the landlord learns this, they can kick you out with a 3 month notice.[^44]
-    - **Subletting a room**
-        If the tenant still lives in the apartment, they have the right to sublet part of their apartment, [unless it's too small](#how-many-people-can-register-at-one-address).[^15] They still need the landlord's permission, but the landlord can't really refuse.[^16]
-    - **Subletting the whole apartment**
-        The landlord can refuse to let the tenant sublet their entire apartment.[^15]
-    - **Spouse and children**
-        Your spouse and your children can live with you without the landlord's permission.
-Your girlfriend or boyfriend needs the landlord's permission to live with you, but the landlord can't really refuse.[^15]
-    - **Visitors**
-        Hosting visitors does not count as subletting.
-You don't need the landlord's permission to host people you know, even for a few weeks.[^15]
-2. **The landlord does not want to let you register there**
-    This is illegal.[^30] If you have a lease, the landlord must let you register your address.[^29] If you tell the *[[Bürgeramt]]*, they will force the landlord to let you register.[^17]
-3. **It's a commercial accommodation**
+2. **It's a commercial accommodation**
     The rules are different for hotels and commercial apartments.[^34] This is why some hotels and Airbnb apartments don't let you register.
     - **If you are already registered in Germany**
         If you live there for more than 6 months, the accommodation must let you register.[^18]
     - **If you are not registered in Germany**
         If you live there for more than 3 months, the accommodation must let you register.[^19]

-[HomeLike](/out/homelike), [HousingAnywhere](/out/housinganywhere) and [Wunderflats](/out/wunderflats) show you if you can register.
-Those furnished apartments are very expensive, but they let you [move in](/guides/moving-in) and focus on other problems.
-They give you more time to find a good, cheap apartment later.
+The landlord can refuse to let someone sublet their apartment.
+There are exceptions:

+- **Spouse, parents and children**
+    They do not need the landlord's permission to move in.[^42]
+- **Boyfriends, girlfriends and life partners**
+    They need the landlord's permission to move in.[^41] The landlord can't refuse without a good reason.[^47] For example, because the apartment is too small.
+- **Guests and visitors**
+    You have the right to have guests.[^40] Your landlord can't forbid guests.
+Your guests can't register their address at your apartment, because they don't live there.
+- **Legitimate interest**
+    You can rent part of your apartment if there is a legitimate interest.
+The landlord needs a good reason to refuse.
+Examples of legitimate interest:
+    - To replace a roommate who moved out[^46]
+    - To rent your apartment while you work or study in another country[^45]
+    - Because you really need the money[^43]

 If you have questions, talk to a [tenant association](/glossary/Mieterverein), or use your [legal insurance](/guides/legal-insurance) to talk to a lawyer.